 Configuring both MEMSIZE and SUMSIZE is a better practice to follow to ensure the stability of processing data but at the cost of longer build times due to swapping data to hard disk.
 There are many options available within SAS to manage performance.

-In some cases, administrators determine the server hardware and software are fully optimized but still as slow at processing data as Michael Phelps trying to race @MaryLeeShark.
-The issue is the huge volumes of data being moved around the sever for analysis.
-In this case, other SAS products such as SAS Viya CAS or SAS Grid should be considered.
+In some cases, administrators determine the server hardware and software are fully optimized but still as slow at processing data.
+The issue is how the users move the vast volumes of data around the server during their analysis process.
+In these cases, you should consider other SAS products, such as SAS Viya or SAS Grid.

 The SAS Viya ecosystem is powered by cloud analytics server (CAS).
 It is composed of an in-memory engine with the ability to overflow to disk to work with tables more extensive than the total available memory and microservices that provide administrators with user and data management capabilities.

 CAS has an elastic and scalable design in line with today’s need to perform infrastructural adjustments based on system load and demand.
 It’s easy to add or remove worker nodes from an existing CAS deployment.
 This makes it possible to leverage platforms, such as AWS, to spin up new worker virtual machines during times of peak usage and shut them down when the demand for resources decreases.

 A SAS Grid environment is ideal when multiple users want to access multiple servers.
 It intelligently uses available computing resources — specifically, it routes jobs to the least “busy” server or node in the Grid on behalf of a user.
 This saves the user time since they no longer need to concern themselves with where a program would execute the fastest.